Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

     | 4 bits  | 4 bits  | 4 bits  | 4 bits  | 4 bits  | 3 bits|
     | 0 1 0 0 - 1 1 0 1 - 0 0 0 1 - 0 1 1 0 - 0 0 1 0 - 0 0 0 |  <- Aligned Phrase

+The next major component of working at the bit level is the _rapid prototyping_ of ideas - this can be achieved through `tiny` and its fluent design.
+Here's the most notable things tiny provides:

+    Synthesize -
+	    tiny.Synthesize.RandomPhrase(1024) // Create a random phrase of 1024 bytes
+	    tiny.Synthesize.RandomPhrase(1024, 4) // Create a random phrase of 1024 nibbles
+	    tiny.Synthesize.Pattern(1024, 1, 0, 1) // Create a phrase of 1024 bits cycling through 1, 0, 1
+	    tiny.Synthesize.Ones(256) // Create a phrase of 256 1s

+    Analyze -
+        NOTE: Much of this never matured past measurements - it wasn't necessary at those scales

+	    tiny.Analyze.HasPrefix(data, 1, 0) // Checks if the data starts with "10"
+	    tiny.Analyze.Average(phrase...) // Calculates the average value of all measurements in the phrase tiny.Analyze.Shade(measure) // Calculates metrics on the "darkness" of the measurement tiny.Analyze.Repetition(data, 1, 0) // Checks if the data is just repeating '1010101010...'

+    To/From -
+        These are prepositions to be read left-to-right - meaning you should get a 'tiny' value 'from' the following action, or you could take a 'tiny' value and convert it 'to' something else.

+        tiny.From.Number(42) // Takes a measurement of 42 at the smallest bit-width possible tiny.From.Number(42, 8) // Takes a measurement of 42 as a byte, padding the left with 0s tiny.From.BigInt(bigValue) // Converts a big.Int into a phrase at the smallest bit-width possible tiny.From.BigInt(bigValue, 1024) // Converts a big.Int into a phrase of the specified bit width tiny.To.Number(8, bits) // Converts the provided bits into a byte

+        NOTE: To also provides numerous convenience methods for the sub-byte types tiny.To.Byte(0,1,1) // Converts the provided bits into a byte tiny.To.Morsel(bits) // Converts the provided bits into an 6-bit number

+You'll get much more familiar with the intricacies of tiny as we progress, but the above should give you a quick primer of the general idea I had when creating it.